 Here you are prompted to create or open a project.
 Click the Create or Open a Project button to initialize the project in the hello-world folder.

-If you switch to the Explorer, you will find that the hello-world folder now contains a .project file, a .library_mapping.xml file, and a .settings folder.
-This is where Sigasi stores project metadata.
-In general, when you open a folder containing a .project file, Sigasi will automatically initialize.
+If you switch to the Explorer, you will find that the hello-world folder now contains a project.sigasi file.
+This is where Sigasi stores the project description.
+Sigasi also opens project.sigasi in the editor so you can inspect or edit it directly.
+In general, when you open a folder containing a project.sigasi file, Sigasi will automatically start.

 What else is there?
 There are also the Design Hierarchy, UVM Topology, and Libraries views.
 Let’s have a quick look at the Libraries View.

-At the moment, two libraries are listed: ieee and std.
-These contain the standard VHDL files.
+At the moment, no libraries are listed.
 As you develop your project, you will populate this view with your own libraries and design units.

 Now, let’s add some content.
 We’ll create one SystemVerilog file and one VHDL file to demonstrate the simplest use case.
 Right-click the hello-world node in the Projects View and select New File….
 Name the file verilog_hello.sv.
 Because of the .sv extension, Sigasi recognizes it as a SystemVerilog file.